ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/README.md

 Because we use `jinja2` templates to generate the product metadata files, it's not possible to preview your changes live, especially in an ArcGIS environment.
-You can generate an example set of metadata to preview your changes by running:
+To preview your changes, you can generate an example set of metadata for an RTC or InSAR product by running either:

 ```
 python -m hyp3_metadata rtc
 python -m hyp3_metadata insar
 ```
-which will generate an example product containing all of its supported metadata files.
-You can use a number of options to tune generation options (e.g., the DEM used) or where the product files are generated; see
+which will generate an RTC or InSAR example product containing all of its supported metadata files.
+You can use a number of options to tune the the example product (e.g., the DEM used) or where the product files are generated; see either
 ```
 python -m hyp3_metadata rtc --help
 python -m hyp3_metadata insar --help